Fincer/dxvk-wine-autobuilder/README.md

 - `--no-dxvk` = Do not compile or install DXVK

+- `--no-vkd3d` = Do not compile or install VKD3D Proton

+- `--no-nvapi` = Do not compile or install DXVK NVAPI

 - `--no-pol` = Do not update current user's PlayOnLinux Wine prefixes

 ### Force/Lock package versions